OriginCodeAcademy/Meetup/LinkArchive.md

 https://sourceforge.net/projects/fcomm/ - 'basically an "ai programming game" where you got command of a self replica ship that given time could make more of itself, or create little fighters or gunships.'</br>
 http://play.elevatorsaga.com/</br>
 https://www.codingame.com/start </br>
+https://atom.io/packages/activate-power-mode - A cute function for atom that mimicks effects from codeinthedark.</br>